kapiltekwani/shopo/README.md

-# shopo
-Puzzle Solving
+# Shopo Problem Solving

+Steps to execute the following ruby code

-Pull this repository.
+1) Pull this repository.

-Go into the root folder of this repository from command line.
+2) Go into the root folder of this repository from command line.

-Execute "ruby main.rb" to the run the program.
+3) Execute "ruby main.rb" to the run the program.

+Note: Please add new fruit items to the CSV attached to this repository.